CampbellCrowley/SpikeyBot-Discord/README.md

 - getprefix (Used by chatbot so users can ask the bot, by mentioning it, what the prefix is)
 - whoami (Replies with the user's username, and full tag from different sources)
 - gettime (Replies with the server's timezone and time, as well as GMT)
+- sweep (Removes users from cache that we don't care about at the moment in order to free memory.
+Only Spikey can do this)

 # Event Controlled
 - Added to guild